henrietta-k/adapt-learning-wiki/Core-model-attributes.md

 `_parent`   |  | `"blocks"`
 `_siblings`   |  | `"components"`
 `_ariaLevel`   | If you need to override the default component ARIA level (as set in config.json), set this to any number greater than 0 | `0`
-`_disableAccessibilityState`   | Disables the hidden label that describes the state of the component to screenreader users.
-Useful if the component is of no interest to a screenreader user - such as an optional decorative graphic component. | `false`
+`_isA11yCompletionDescriptionEnabled `   | Disables the hidden title label that describes the state of the component to screenreader users.
+Useful if the component is of no interest to a screenreader user - such as an optional decorative graphic component. `_isOptional` components default to `false`| `true`
 `_onScreen`   | Attribute for attaching predefined animation to the component when the element comes into view | See [documentation](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes#_onscreen-documentation) below

 ## Question Model Attributes